aodhanlutetiae/dj/excel2.md

 <br />
 >=AVERAGE(C2:C195)

-will give you the average number of bags handed out by the retail chains that year
+will give you the average number of bags handed out by a retail chain that year

 <br />
 >=SUM(C2:C195) / 52